-The Learnosity math question generator is a tool for content authors that enables easy creation of mathematics questions that use dynamic content.
+The Learnosity Math Question Generator is a tool for content authors that enables easy creation of math questions that use dynamic content.

-Math question generator automates the repetitive aspects of mathematics question authoring, by taking a range of values and then creating a data table containing many variations of the question (and relevant solutions), with validation automatically set up.
+Math Question Generator automates the repetitive aspects of mathematics question authoring, by taking parameter values and then creating a data table containing many variations of the question (and relevant solutions), with validation automatically set up.

-Math question generator supports all math currently supported in Learnosity and leverages the same scoring methods as other math question types.
-However, the math question generator applies the scoring methods for you, depending on the type of correct answer you select.
+Math Question Generator supports all math content currently supported in Learnosity and leverages the same scoring methods as other math question types.
+However, the Math Question Generator applies the scoring methods for you, depending on the correct answer format you select.

-The math question generator authoring interface contains the dynamic math generator, and settings for the following:
+The Math Question Generator authoring interface contains the dynamic math generator wizard, and settings for the following: